wellsniko/cryptbase/README.md

 [Live App](http://cryptbase.herokuapp.com)

-Cryptbase is a web app that allows users to buy, sell, and manage a cryptocurrency portfolio, aiming to be a pixel-perfect clone of the popular trading app, Coinbase.
+Cryptbase is a web app that allows users to buy, sell, and manage a cryptocurrency portfolio, aiming to be a pixel-perfect clone of the popular trading app, [Coinbase](https://coinbase.com/).
-[Coinbase](https://coinbase.com/).
-"Blockchain is the future!"

 # Technologies